QuantumMaterialsModelling/bands4vasp/README.md

 * The **PRJCAR** file is present if the unfolding procedure in VASP is activated and therefore every energy state can be associated with a so called Bloch character.

-* The **PROCAR** file comes from calculations with LORBIT (see vaspwiki) and contains all information about the orbitals.
+* The **PROCAR** file comes from calculations with [LORBIT](https://www.vasp.at/wiki/index.php/LORBIT) and contains all information about the orbitals.

 * The **PROCAR.prim** file containes both, the Bloch- and the orbital character.